Um-esh/test/FlipkartClone/README.md

-# FlipShop - E-Commerce Platform
+# BuddyShop - E-Commerce Platform

-A fully-featured e-commerce platform similar to Flipkart with Flask backend and responsive frontend.
+A fully-featured e-commerce platform similar to BuddyShop with Flask backend and responsive frontend.

 ## Features